SAP Single Sign-On Insider Tips – Volume #4

 To better illustrate the Kerberos authentication-flow let’s start with an example.
 Here, the user John Doe located in the SALES domain (which child of the COMPANY forest) is accessing the Fiori Launchpad, which runs on a NetWeaver AS ABAP configured for SPNEGO authentication and has one keytab trusting the COMPANY forest.
 In such case, there is only one service account and keytab required for the AS ABAP, in the best case the service account and SPN are created in the forest root domain.

 - JDOE logs on to a domain-joined computer in SALES.INTRA, which is a domain in the COMPANY.INTRA forest.
-This Authentication Service (AS) request results in a TGT for krbtgt/[email protected].
+This Authentication Service (AS) request results in a TGT for krbtgt/SALES.IN[email protected].

 - JDOE then attempts to access an SSO enabled SAP web application.
 The SPNEGO setup is invoked, and the SAP ICM returns a 401 Unauthorized message with a WWW-Authenticate: Negotiate header variable.